top of page

 Rewilding recovers nature to its most complex and complete from.
 It restores soil health and the quality of water courses.
 Carbon is sequestered, not by the planting of non-native trees, but by restoring natural carbon cycles.

-Furthermore, rewilding can produce high quality, ethical and genuinely sustainable food, and make rural communities more resilient.
+Furthermore, rewilding can produce high quality, ethical and genuinely sustainable food and make rural communities more resilient.
 Finally, it can improve the well-being of society by reconnecting people to wild nature.

 This is Our Purpose